ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/envoy/build_from_source.md

 You will need to either create a config file or use a sample config to run Envoy as a service.

-Using a file editor of your choce,  copy the contents below into a sample config file `configs/config-http.yaml`:
+Using a file editor of your choice,  copy the contents below into a sample config file `configs/config-http.yaml`:
 ```console
 static_resources:
   listeners: